Bradford City A.F.C.: History

 However, Jewell left shortly afterwards.
 His assistant Chris Hutchings was promoted to the manager's position, and despite a series of new expensive signings, he was sacked by November 2000, with City second from bottom of the league.
 Jim Jefferies took over but could not save the club from relegation.
 At the end of the first season back in Division One, City were placed in administration with debts of nearly £13 million.
 Two years later, the club suffered a second spell in administration and a second relegation.
 Two top-half finishes followed, but the club were relegated for a third time in seven seasons in 2006–07 meaning the following season would be their first in the bottom tier for 26 seasons.
-Former player Stuart McCall was appointed the new manager, and although he said anything less than promotion would be a failure, he later changed his mind after a poor start and finally led the team to a 10th-place finish.
+Former player Stuart McCall was appointed the new manager, and although he said anything less than promotion would be a failure, he finally led the team to a 10th-place finish.
 McCall eventually left Bradford City on 8 February 2010 following a board meeting after a run of poor results.

 In September 2011, the club became linked with American amateur side SC United Bantams.

-In January 2013, City became the first club from the fourth tier of English football since Rochdale in 1962 to reach the League Cup final, and the first fourth tier club ever to reach a major Wembley Cup Final.
+In January 2013, City became the first club from the fourth tier of English football since Rochdale in 1962 to reach the League Cup final, and the first fourth tier club ever to reach a major Wembley Cup final.
 They defeated three Premier League sides en route to the final – Wigan Athletic 4–2 on penalties in the fourth round, Arsenal 3–2 on penalties in the quarter-finals and Aston Villa 4–3 on aggregate over the two legs of the semi-final.
 They met Premier League side Swansea City in the final at Wembley but lost 5–0.

 The run to the final is thought to have been worth at least £1.3 million to the club, with joint chairman Mark Lawn stating that the final itself could be worth an additional £1 million, taking the club's total earnings to £2.3 million during their cup campaign.
-On 18 May 2013, the club returned to Wembley where they defeated Northampton Town 3–0 in the League Two Playoff Final to secure a place in League One for 2013–14.
+On 18 May 2013, the club returned to Wembley where they defeated Northampton Town 3–0 in the League Two play-off final to secure a place in League One for 2013–14.

 On 24 January 2015, Bradford City caused an upset by beating Premiership leaders Chelsea 4–2 away in the FA Cup.
 The victory sent Bradford through to the fifth round for the first time in eighteen years.
 They beat Sunderland, another Premier League club, 2–0 at home in the next round on 15 February 2015.
-In the Quarter Finals, The Bantams faced Reading at home, in a game that ended in a goalless draw.
+In the quarter-finals, the Bantams faced Reading at home, in a game that ended in a goalless draw.
 The replay was played on 16 March 2015 at the Madejski Stadium, where Reading won 3–0.